Grand Daphne itinerary B - 5 days

 DAY 1: SATURDAY

-AM: SAN CRISTOBAL AIRPORT ARRIBAL AND TRASFER TO THE BOAT
+AM: SAN CRISTOBAL ARRIBAL AND TRASFER TO THE BOAT

 PM: SAN CRISTOBAL: INTERPRETATION CENTER

-Then you visit the San Cristobal Interpretation Centre.
-The center brings the history and geography of the archipelago to life, from its volcanic origins to the present day.
-The human history exhibit offers an insight into the discovery and colonization of the Galapagos and all the problems the islands face today is also explored.
-This is a great place to get a complete overview of the Galapagos.
+The first stop today is the San Cristobal Interpretation Center.
+The centre brings the history and geography of the archipelago to life, from its volcanic origins to the present day.
+Get a complete overview of the Galapagos, the perfect way to start your adventure.

 DAY 2: SUNDAY